 When applying to the program, students will specify as an area of primary concentration either (1) Russia and Eastern Europe, or (2) Central and Western Europe.
 All students must complete sixteen term courses (or their equivalent) in the various fields related to European and Russian studies.
 Students are required to take at least one course in at least three of the four fields relevant to the program, specifically, history, literature, social sciences, and law (i.e., three courses altogether).
 For the purposes of this program, “history” includes history of art, history of science, and history of music.
 One of the sixteen term courses may be taken for audit.
 For students focusing on Russia and Eastern Europe, two of the sixteen required courses (excluding language courses) must concern the nations of Central and Western Europe.
 Conversely, for those focusing on Central and Western Europe, two courses must concern Russia and Eastern Europe.
 E&RS 900, Proseminar in European and Russian Studies, is required in addition to the sixteen courses and should be taken in the first year of the program.
 E&RS 900 is taken as Satisfactory/Unsatisfactory and may not be taken for audit.

-For the purposes of this program, language courses in European languages count toward the sixteen required courses, even though they have undergraduate course numbers.
+For the purposes of this program, language courses in European languages count toward the sixteen required courses, even though they have undergraduate course numbers and undergraduate grade modes.
 If students take a course of language study to fulfill degree requirements, the language course may not be taken for audit.
 Students with previous language preparation may in certain cases receive documentation of their language proficiency on the basis of this work.
 By the time the degree is completed, all students must demonstrate L4 or better proficiency in two European languages besides English.
 Those wishing to focus on Russia and Eastern Europe will need to demonstrate knowledge of Russian or an Eastern European language; those focusing on Central and Western Europe will need to demonstrate knowledge of one of the appropriate languages.
 In all cases, students are required to demonstrate proficiency in two European languages by the end of the third term at Yale.
 The only exception to this rule is completion of the appropriate full sequence of Yale language classes, certified by the Yale instructor or the director of graduate studies.
 Students who wish to take Yale department examinations in French, German, Italian, Spanish, or other West European languages should register for a complete examination (with reading, oral, and grammar portions) with the appropriate Yale department.
 Students with Russian competence must receive the grade of 1+ or higher on the ACTFL/ ETS Rating Scale as administered by the Slavic Languages and Literatures department at Yale, including reading, oral, and grammar portions.
 Students with competence in an East European language (such as Polish, Czech, Ukrainian, Hungarian, and others by special arrangement) or other European languages must take Yale department-administered examinations.

 The Master’s Thesis